 1 cup of beansprouts

 2 teaspoons soy sauce

 Salt and pepper to taste

 - Heat the oil (or stock or water) in a large frying pan or wok.
-When hot, add the garlic and ginger.
+When medium hot, add the garlic and ginger.
 Stir for one minute.
 Add the carrots and stir for another minute.

 - Add the peppers and cauliflower and stir for another 3 minutes.
 Add the beansprouts and stir for another 1 minute.

 - Final flourish now... add the stock, orange juice, soy sauce and brown sugar if using.
 Cover and cook for 3-4 minutes.
 As soon as vegetables are JUST tender enough, transfer to a serving dish and serve immediately.

 You can make unlimited variations to this dish.
 Just make sure the longer cooking vegetables go in early.